Guide to Utah employee benefits and HR rules

 Wage laws in Utah

-Utah doesn’t have a state minimum wage greater than the federal minimum wage of $7.25/hour.
-However, minors may be paid $4.25/hour for their first 90 days of employment.
-Tipped employees may be paid $2.13/hour as long as their tips equal or exceed the current minimum wage.
+Utah doesn't have a state minimum wage greater than the federal minimum wage rate of $7.25/hour.
+However, employers may pay minors a subminimum wage rate of $4.25/hour for their first 90 days of employment.
+Employers may pay tipped employees $2.13/hour as long as their tips equal or exceed the current minimum wage requirements.

-Utah has no laws regarding overtime.
-However, federal laws require non-exempt employees to be paid 1.5 times their regular rate of pay for any hours worked over 40 in a single workweek.
+Utah has no laws regarding overtime hours.
+However, federal overtime regulations require non-exempt employees to receive 1.5 times their regular rate of pay for any hours worked over 40 in a single workweek.

 Paid breaks

-While a rest break isn’t required in Utah, employers who choose to offer them must follow state laws.
-If you provide rest breaks that last less than 20 minutes, you must pay employees for that time.
-However, a meal period doesn't need to be paid as long as the employee is free of their duties and workplace.
+Utah doesn’t require rest breaks.
+But, employers who choose to offer them must follow state laws.
+If you provide rest periods that last less than 20 minutes, you must pay employees for that time.
+However, employers don't need to pay for a meal period as long as the employee is free of their duties and workplace.

 Pay statements and methods of payment

-Employers can pay employees by cash or check as long as they can be cashed at full face value at any financial institution.
-Direct deposit and electronic paycards may also be accepted as payment methods if the employee agrees.
+Employers can pay employees by cash or check as long as they can cash them at full face value at any financial institution.
+Direct deposit and electronic paycards may also work as payment methods if the employee agrees.

 Each paycheck must come with a pay statement showing the amount of wage deductions.

-Hourly employees must be paid at least semi monthly on their regular payday.
-However, salaried employees must be paid at least monthly.
+Employers must pay hourly employees at least semi-monthly on their regular payday.
+However, they can pay salaried employees monthly.

 Final pay

-If an employee leaves voluntarily, final wages must be paid by the next payday.
-If an employee is terminated or laid off by the employer, all wages must be paid within 24 hours.
+If an employee leaves voluntarily, employers must pay final wages by the next payday.
+If the employer terminates an employee, they must pay all wages within 24 hours of termination.

 Other HR and employment requirements in Utah